aws-samples/foundation-model-benchmarking-tool/README.md

 ## New in this release

+## 2.0.16
+1. Update to torch 2.4 for compatibility with SageMaker Notebooks.

 ## 2.0.15
 1. Support for [Ollama](https://github.com/ollama/ollama), see more details [here](https://aws-samples.github.io/foundation-model-benchmarking-tool/benchmarking_on_ec2.html#benchmarking-models-on-ollama).
 1. Fix bugs with token counting.